nathanaeng/nathanaeng/README.md

 - Highly interested in large-scale distributed data systems and databases, full stack development, machine learning, and cloud computing

-- Currently improving my Java programming skills
+- Currently improving my Kubernetes knowledge

-- Working in Dr. Thad Starner's passive haptic learning lab under the Contextual Computing Group to create gloves that increase piano learning rates
+- Working as a software engineer intern @ Nike on the Service Platform team

 Reach me at nathaneng89@gmail.com or on [LinkedIn](https://www.linkedin.com/in/nathan-eng-66a62a219) - I'm open to collaborations or positions involving any of the topics above!